isomerpages/moh-bioethics/_bioethics-resource/Bioethics Corner.md

-Click [here](https://www.eventbrite.sg/e/pushing-the-frontiers-of-big-data-ai-with-biomedical-ethics-tickets-429558760817) to register for the public talks and panel discussion<br>
+Click [here](https://www.eventbrite.sg/e/pushing-the-frontiers-of-big-data-ai-with-biomedical-ethics-tickets-429558760817) to register for the public talks and panel discussion happening on 29 October 2022<br>

 *(if the link does not work, please use this url: <br>
 https://www.eventbrite.sg/e/pushing-the-frontiers-of-big-data-ai-with-biomedical-ethics-tickets-429558760817  )*